amertzani/Nesy-HR/ALL_TESTED_QUERIES.md

 ---

-## Evidence Retrieval Queries (Employee-Specific)
+## Evidence Retrieval Queries (8 queries)

+### Employee-Specific Fact Retrieval - Becker, Scott (Queries 25-26)

 25. Retrieve facts related with employee Becker, Scott
-26. Show me all facts about employee Becker, Scott
-27. What information do we have about employee Becker, Scott?
+26. What information do we have about employee Becker, Scott?

 ---

-## Evidence Retrieval Queries (Highest/Lowest Employee)
+### Highest Salary Employee Facts (Queries 27-29)

-28. Give me facts about the employee with the highest salary
+27. Give me facts about the employee with the highest salary
-29. Retrieve facts about the employee who has the highest salary
+28. Retrieve facts about the employee who has the highest salary
-30. Show me information about the highest paid employee
+29. Show me information about the highest paid employee
-31. Give me facts about the employee with the lowest performance
-32. Retrieve facts about the employee who has the lowest performance score
-33. Show me information about the employee with worst performance

 ---

-## Evidence Retrieval Queries (Department Facts)
+### Lowest Performance Employee Facts (Queries 30-32)

-34. Show me facts about employees in IT/IS department
+30. Give me facts about the employee with the lowest performance
-41. What facts are stored about IT/IS department?
-42. Show me all facts related to Production department
-43. Retrieve facts about Sales department

----

-## Evidence Retrieval Queries (Keyword-Based)

-35. What facts are available about salary information?
-36. Retrieve facts related to performance scores
+31. Retrieve facts about the employee who has the lowest performance score
-37. Find facts about engagement by manager
-38. Search for facts containing 'department' and 'salary'
-39. Find facts about 'performance' and 'manager'
-40. Retrieve facts with keywords 'engagement' and 'team'

----

-## Evidence Retrieval Queries (Employee-Specific - Additional)

-44. Show me all facts about employee Barbossa, Hector
+32. Show me information about the employee with worst performance
-45. What facts are stored about employee Becker, Scott?
-46. Retrieve all information about employee Bacong, Alejandro

 ---